yusuftunc1/TANG_NANO_20K_FPGA_projects/README.md

 ---
 -  Target FPGA Board: Tang Nano 20K
 -  Hardware Description Language: VHDL
 -  EDA Toolchain: Gowin EDA
+-  Simulation: GHDL and GtkWave

 All designs are intended to be fully synthesizable and verified on real hardware.